Hollis station: History

 The station was originally built as East Jamaica in May 1885 and was renamed as Hollis in September of the same year.
 It was rebuilt in 1915, as part of a grade crossing elimination project.

 On June 22, 1958, five of 25 eastbound Hempstead Branch trains, and six of 26 westbound trains began skipping the station, reducing running times on those trains by one minute.
 Daily ridership at the station had decreased from 3,396 in 1930 to 230 in 1957.

-The station house was destroyed by arson on November 2, 1967 and was never rebuilt; it now operates without a station house, with open-air shelters on the platforms providing passengers protection from the elements.
+The station house was destroyed by arson on November 2, 1967, and was never rebuilt; it now operates without a station house, with open-air shelters on the platforms providing passengers protection from the elements.

 As part of the Metropolitan Transportation Authority's 2020--2024 capital plan, the station was to undergo extensive renovations – in addition to being made fully ADA-accessible.
-One elevator and one ramp will be constructed to provide access to both platforms, the existing, deteriorated platforms will be demolished & replaced, the pedestrian underpass will be modified, platform canopies will replace the station shelters, artwork will be added, and lighting and architectural finishes will be upgraded.
-Additionally, the station's new platforms will allow for either six or eight cars on a train to platform – an increase from the current platforms' four car lengths.
+One elevator and one ramp would be constructed to provide access to both platforms; the existing, deteriorated platforms would be demolished and replaced; the pedestrian underpass would be modified; platform canopies would replace the station shelters; artwork will be added; and lighting and architectural finishes will be upgraded.
+Additionally, the station's new platforms would allow for either six or eight cars on a train to platform – an increase from the original platforms' four car lengths.
 The MTA board awarded contracts for the accessibility upgrades in December 2023.
 Work on the project was briefly paused in mid-2024 due to the temporary postponement of congestion pricing in New York City, which will help fund the renovations, but has since resumed.
 The project is expected to be completed by the end of 2026.